Wisconsin Democratic Secretary of State La Follette resigns

 Godlewski, 41, was 1-year-old when La Follette began his current consecutive run as secretary of state.

 Godlewski said she was humbled by the appointment.
 She becomes the third woman to hold the position in state history.
 She served one term as treasurer, from 2018 to 2022.

-She lost the Senate primary to Mandela Barnes, who went on to lose to Republican U.S. Sen. Ron Johnson.
+She ran for U.S. Senate last year on an abortion rights platform but dropped out of the race ahead of the August primary after falling behind Democratic front-runner Mandela Barnes by double digits in public polling.
+Her name remained on the primary ballot but Barnes won the nomination.
+He went on to lose to Republican U.S. Sen. Ron Johnson.

 “To become just the third woman in our state’s history to hold this office is the honor of a lifetime,” Godlewski said.
 “I know how important this role is and my responsibilities are, and I’m looking forward to getting to work.”

-La Follette — a distant relative of “Fighting” Bob La Follette, a progressive governor and 1924 presidential candidate — was first elected secretary of state in 1974.
+Doug La Follette was first elected secretary of state in 1974.
 After a failed try for lieutenant governor in 1978, he won the office in 1982 and has won reelection 10 times.

-Republicans have gradually stripped the office of almost all its duties and staff and relegated La Follette to a cramped office in the Capitol basement.
+Republicans have gradually stripped the office of almost all its duties and staff and relegated Doug La Follette to a cramped office in the Capitol basement.
 However, since the 2020 presidential election, Republicans have been mulling shifting oversight of elections to the secretary of state.

+State Senate Minority Leader Melissa Agard said in a statement that Doug La Follette’s November reelection victory helped preserve “the sanctity our electoral process.”
+She thanked him and congratulated Godlewski, saying she was thrilled to see another woman in a statewide office.

 This story corrects the number of times La Follette has been reelected from nine to 10.
 It also clarifies that La Follette was in his 11th consecutive term when he resigned.